Deformation Theory and Partition Lie Algebras: Deformations over a complete local base

 \section{Deformations over a complete local base}

-Assume that $A$ is complete local Noetherian with residue field $k$ (cf. \Cref{clndef}), either in the setting of \mbox{$\einf$-rings} or in the setting of simplicial commutative rings.
-The following rings will play the role of infinitesimal thickenings of $\Spec(k)$ in this mixed setting: \begin{definition}[Artinian rings for $A//k$] An object $B$ of $\clg_{A//k}$ is called \emph{Artinian} if \begin{enumerate} \item $\pi_0(B)$ is a local Artinian ring (with residue field $k$) \item $\bigoplus_{i \geq 0} \pi_i(B)$ is a finitely generated module over $\pi_0(B)$ (in particular, $\pi_i(B) = 0$ for $i \gg 0$). \end{enumerate} We let $\clg_{A//k}^{\art} $ denote the full subcategory of $ \clg_{A//k}$ spanned by Artinian objects.
+Assume that $A$ is complete local Noetherian with residue field $k$ (cf.\ \Cref{clndef}), either in the setting of \mbox{$\einf$-rings} or in the setting of simplicial commutative rings.
+The following rings will play the role of infinitesimal thickenings of $\Spec(k)$ in this mixed setting: \begin{definition}[Artinian rings for $A//k$] \INN{032@$\clg_{A//k}^{\art}$} An object $B$ of $\clg_{A//k}$ is called \emph{Artinian} if it is connective and the following conditions hold: \begin{enumerate} \item $\pi_0(B)$ is a local Artinian ring (with residue field $k$); \item $\bigoplus_{i \geq 0} \pi_i(B)$ is a finitely generated module over $\pi_0(B)$ (in particular, $\pi_i(B) = 0$ for $i \gg 0$). \end{enumerate} We let $\clg_{A//k}^{\art} $ denote the full subcategory of $ \clg_{A//k}$ \INN{190@$\SCR_{A//k}^{\art}$} spanned by Artinian objects.
 An object of $\SCR_{A//k}$ is \emph{Artinian} if the underlying object of $\clg_{A//k}$ is, and we let $\SCR_{A//k}^{\art}$ be the full subcategory of $ \SCR_{A//k}$ spanned by all Artinian objects. \end{definition}

 We can now generalise the notion of a formal moduli problem to the relative context; note that this notion also appears in \cite[Section 6.1]{lurie2011derivedXII}.